alexieg/JavaPurchasingSite/readme.txt

 Modified BootStrapData by adding a sample inventory of five parts and five products that will remain 5 by default based on the count of outsourced part repository and product repository, lines 42-87 and lines 98-108

+Part D
+Created a new controller 'ProductBuyController' to handle product purchases Created purchaseProduct in ProductBuyController that handles decreasing the product inventory count and returns success or failure, lines 30-37
+Created purchaseStatus in ProductBuyController that returns message and depending on success or failure, lines 39-50

+Created purchasestatus.html that displays message from purchaseStatus and displays a return home option , lines 17-22